-- 1. Eighteen hours in each of two fields; either 1) History, 2) Political Science, 3) Administration of Justice, or 4) Homeland Security - 2.
-In their last semester of enrollment, candidates for the MSS must take written and oral comprehensive examinations based upon course work used to satisfy degree requirements.
-If applicable, the oral exam will also include a defense of the thesis.
-If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.
+- 1. Eighteen hours in each of two fields; 1) History, and 2) Political Science - 2.
+In their last semester of enrollment, candidates for the MSS who have not maintained a minimum GPA of 3.25 must take written and/or oral comprehensive examinations, the format of which will be at the discretion of the department.
+Students with a 3.25 or above GPA will be exempt from these exams.